Varsilias/ourpass-task-assessment/README.md

 - Build something amazing
 - Start the development server with the command ```yarn start:dev``` or ```npm run start:dev```
 - The run the test run the command ```yarn test``` or ```npm test```

+### Docker Project Setup

+- Clone this project by running the command ```git clone git@github.com:danielokoronkwo-coder/ourpass-task-assessment.git```
+- Run `cd ourpass-task-assessment` to move into the project directory
+- Run `docker-compose up` to spin up a mongoDB container and an Express application
+- Of course you need to have Docker installed on your machine to run the docker-compose command